Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 * git commit -s -m"Update against \<mbedtls-commit-id\>(PR \<mbedtls-pr\>) with \<psa-crypto-commit-id\>"
 * Create a PR against the main branch with the branch that has just been created.
 * Merge the PR which completes the update.

+## Configuration
+The build-time configuration information file is `include/psa/build_info.h`.
+This file is included by the PSA headers (header files located in `include/psa`) and the PSA core files (located in `core`) to access the configuration options defined in `include/psa/crypto_config.h` or PSA_CRYPTO_CONFIG_FILE.
+The PSA core files do not include it directly but through the `core/common.h` file.

+Both the PSA headers and the PSA core files reference Mbed TLS configuration options.
+Therefore, `include/psa/build_info.h` includes the header file `drivers/builtin/include/mbedtls/config_psa.h` which defines the Mbed TLS configuration options as implied by the set of enabled PSA configuration options.
+The goal is to eventually get rid of this.
+For PSA headers, it is just to use the configuration options of the PSA cryptography repository instead of their Mbed TLS equivalent.
+For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.

+The build-time configuration information file for the builtin implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
+It is based on the minimalist Mbed TLS configuration file `drivers/builtin/mbedtls_config.h` (copied by `scrips/psa_crypto.py` into `drivers/builtin/include/mbedtls/` to overwrite the Mbed TLS default configuration file), that enables only the two Mbed TLS configuration options MBEDTLS_PSA_CRYPTO_C and MBEDTLS_PSA_CRYPTO_CONFIG.
+The other configuration options that need to be enabled are again enabled by the pre-processor logic in `drivers/builtin/include/mbedtls/config_psa.h` given `include/psa/crypto_config.h`.